databendlabs/databend/docs/doc/12-load-data/00-stage/02-stage-files.md

 If you're using [BendSQL](../../13-sql-clients/01-bendsql.md) to manage files in a stage, you can upload files with the PUT command and download files using the GET command.
 Please note the following when doing so:

 - The GET command currently can only download all files in a stage, not individual ones.
-- These commands only work when Databend is connected to storage services like S3 or S3-like services such as MinIO.
+- These commands are exclusive to BendSQL and do not function when Databend uses the file system as the storage backend.

 ## Examples